taimurhassan/mvi_icip/README.md

 ## 9. Important Information:

 Please note that the organizers will not be providing any hardware resources for model training, and validation.
-The teams will need to use their own hardware setup for training the models by accessing it through remote connection during the tournament.
+The teams will need to use their own hardware setup for training the models.
 If any team lacks hardware resources in their lab/ university, then they are allowed to use free version of Google Colab to train the model and share it with us for evaluation purposes.
-For model implementation, only PyTorch is allowed.
+For model implementation, both PyTorch and MATLAB is allowed.

 ## 10. Organizers: